ceford/cefjdemos-data-jdm-help/articles/en/fields/fields-edit.md

 - **Close**.
 Closes the current screen and returns to the previous screen without saving any modifications you may have made.
 - **Help**.
 Opens this help screen.

-## Quick Tips

-If you want to know how to use fields: [Managing Custom Fields](https://docs.joomla.org/J3.x:Adding_custom_fields/en "J3.x:Adding custom fields/en").

-## Related Information

-- [Fields](https://docs.joomla.org/Help4.x:Fields)                                     | Fields are used to display additional attributes of Articles, Contacts and Users.
-The data are entered in the Backend and displayed in the Frontend.
-- <span class="mw-selflink selflink">Fields: Edit</span> This is where you can add and edit Fields in Articles, Contacts, and Users.
-- [Field Groups](https://docs.joomla.org/Help4.x:Field_Groups) The Field Groups screen is used to list, add and edit Field Groups.
-- [Field Groups: Edit](https://docs.joomla.org/Help4.x:Field_Groups:_Edit) | Field Groups are used to collect related fields under a named Tab in a data entry form.